MBing/NGjs_to_NG_upgrade/README.md

+## Deprecated !!!
+The authors of the NG-Book where unable to help and the migration is NOT complete.

 # Migration from AngularJS to Angular example APP

 Testing how to properly migrate from Angular 1.x to a newer version of Angular +2.